ipfs/team-mgmt/README.md

 If you'd like to join a sprint, let `@jbenet` know how much time + and what you'd like to take on.
 It is recommended to take things off the backlog, and check in with the team at the daily "sprint checkin".

-- Sprint Duarion: 1 week
+- Sprint Duration: 1 week
 - Sprint Discuss: Mondays at `19:00-20:00 UTC` via +hangout (link posted on IRC)
 - Sprint Checkin: Daily at `19:00-19:05 UTC` on `#ipfs` IRC